 Note that in the cases where specific equipment models are specified, any piece of equipment with similar capabilities may be substituted.
 For multiple port devices, note that the length of the unshielded twisted pair (UTP) cable used to connect to the monitor station should be kept as short as possible (less than a foot).
 If longer lengths are necessary, the impact of the cable on the measurement must be evaluated and steps taken to remove its effect.

 Test Setup:

-Connect the transmit station to the DUT across minimum and maximum attenuation cable plants as shown in figure 40.2.1-1.
+Connect the transmit station to the DUT across the cable plant as shown in figure 40.2.1-1.

 Figure 40.2.1-1: Receiver Test Setups